-China’s organic Google Search Engine in the ancient time
+China’s organic Google Search Engine in ancient time

 Prince Jing and Mei Changsu’s arch-enemy Xia Jiang, the former chief of Royal Discipline Committee, escaped from the prison during Prince Yu’s military coup.

 Although the coup was defeated and Prince Yu died, Xia Jiang still believed he had the last chance to destroy both Prince Jing and Mei Changsu, and to avenge his love of life, the separatist Princess Xuanji from ethnic Huazu.

 As he learned from the veggie delivery guy through Lady Qin that Mei Changsu suffered from Fire Frozen Toxin, which was why his Black Gold Pill didn’t kill him, he figured out the man must be in the Plum Valley that night 13 years ago.
 He hence sent a letter to the emperor claiming Mei Changsu was no other, but Lin Shu, the young marshall of the convicted Red Flame Army.

 The emperor didn’t want to take a chance and ordered an organic version of “Google search”.
-Hundreds of students from state-run university were called to the meeting hall to browse through ancient documents to find references to the mythical Fire Frozen Toxin and its eerie treatment.
+Hundreds of students from the state-run university were called to the meeting hall to browse through ancient documents to find references to the mythical Fire Frozen Toxin and its eerie treatment.

 After three days and three nights of hard search through paper and bamboo books, a reference was discovered.

 The emperor immediately ordered to send for Mei Changsu.